Student accommodation options: Comparing property types

 In student halls it is fairly normal to be sharing a flat with lots of other students (up to 14 in some cases) and the rooms are often not vey spacious; because of this you might prefer privately rented accommodation.
 Private student accommodation is usually more modern and spacious and there are options for solo living if that is what you would prefer.

-Mansion Student properties are located in the heart of major UK cities including Nottingham, Durham, Newcastle and Leeds so you need not stress about your commute.
+Mansion Student properties are located in the heart of major UK cities including Nottingham, Durham and Leeds so you need not stress about your commute.
 We also offer shared flats, studio flats and 1-bed apartments to students so that you can have the luxury of choice when it comes to your accommodation.

 Read more about university accommodation compared to private accommodation here.